iclodq/Harabor_pathfinding/anyangle/polyanya/README.md

 will convert a grid map of Arena from Dragon Age: Origins to a Rect mesh, output to standard output.

+##
+***Please note that due to issues with the Fade2d library, there may be cases where certain grid maps cannot be converted successfully.
+However, a fixed version of the mesh converter is available [here](https://github.com/bshen95/GPPC-mesh-converter), which follows the same mesh file format as defined in this repository.***

 # Mesh file format